Built In The Bush

 The podcast focuses on themes of resilience, adaptability, and success, with episodes covering personal stories of career transitions and challenges.
 Specific topics include the shift from corporate life to entrepreneurship, the journey of professionals in rural Australia, and mental health implications tied to community and career aspirations.
 Episodes like Jess Galvin’s transition from burnout to business ownership and Glen Young’s experiences in professional bull riding showcase the unique paths shaped by bush life.

-Built in the Bush is a heartfelt and inspiring podcast that celebrates resilience, adaptability, and success stories shaped by life in rural Australia.
+Built in the Bush is a heartfelt and inspiring podcast that celebrates resilience, adaptability, and success stories shaped by life in regional Australia.
 Hosted by Tanya Atkinson, the podcast explores the unique journeys of individuals who have built the careers and businesses of their dreams and how their experiences growing up in the bush prepared them for it.

 Each episode dives deep into candid conversations with guests from diverse industries, uncovering their most successful failures and other challenges that were pivotal in redefining their paths.
 From tales of perseverance and career breakthroughs to reflections on family, mental health, and the importance of community, Built in the Bush offers listeners valuable insights and uplifting stories about finding purpose and thriving against the odds.